From Rear Window to Copycat, the plot techniques in play when a film’s lead character is trapped at home.

-Several films borrow this set-up.
+Several films borrow the set-up.
 Just think of any thriller that ends with the killer turning up at the house (or is revealed to have been there all along).
 That includes the likes of Orphan, I See You, The Woman in the Window and Fatal Attraction.

 This kind of ‘domestic disturbance’ ramps up the tension.
 After all, home is where we usually feel safest.

 Yet while many films draw on the terror of being preyed upon at home (especially for female characters), it’s much rarer to have a lead character who is completely housebound.

 Four films about housebound detectives

 In Rear Window (1954), photographer L.B.
-Jeffries (James Stewart) is recovering from a broken leg.
-Unable to leave his apartment, he uses his camera to spy on his neighbours.
+Jefferies (James Stewart) is recovering from a broken leg.
+Unable to leave his apartment, he uses his camera to spy on the neighbours.
 Then he starts to suspect one of them of murder.

 This Hitchcock classic is one of the most influential films in this genre.
 It’s built around a simple device (temporary disability) since borrowed by countless other films and TV series.

 In fact, Sorry, Wrong Number (1948) used the same techniques a few years earlier.
-In this noir thriller, Barbara Stanwyck plays an invalid who picks up the telephone and – thanks to a wrong connection – overhears a murder plot.
+In this noir thriller, Barbara Stanwyck plays an unwell woman who picks up the phone and – thanks to a wrong connection – overhears a murder plot.

-Copycat (1995) also has a dominant woman trapped at home (and, arguably, knocked back down to size as a result).
+Like Sorry, Wrong Number, 1995’s Copycat has a dominant woman trapped at home (and, arguably, knocked down to size as a result).
 Here, Sigourney Weaver plays agoraphobic psychologist Helen Hudson.
 She has the knowledge to stop a serial killer, but debilitating anxiety stops her leaving the house.